supervisely-ecosystem/import-dicom-studies/README.md

 Application key points:
 * Select grouping tag from prepared tags or manually input tag name
-* Tag name must match DICOM metadata field name
+* Tag name must match DICOM metadata key name
 * Tag value is defined by metadata from `DICOM` file
-* Manually inputted tag must match name of the `DICOM` metadata field e.g `AcquisitionDate`
+* Manually inputted tag must match name of the `DICOM` metadata key e.g `AcquisitionDate`
+* Add multiple DICOM metadata keys as tags using modal window
 * `Images Grouping` option will be turned on by default in the created project
 * Images will be grouped by selected tag's value
 * Supports `DICOM` files without extention e.g. `1.2.3.4.5.6.10.10.100.110.10000.00000000000000.0000`